HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 * `0001 :: Drone 0001 will clean up its desk and wash all accumulated dishes.`

-This ⬡-Drone is now ready to proceed with its tasks and it will remain focused on it until either time's up or the task is completed to its satisfaction.
+This ⬡-Drone is now ready to proceed with its tasks and it will remain focused on it until either time is up or the task is completed to its satisfaction.
 A ⬡-Drone will always make an estimate on how long a task will take.

 Once a task has been completed or enough time has passed the drone will report its activities and progress to the Hive.